clhedrick/kerberos/README.md

 It can be set to require people responsible for groups to review membership periodically (we're doing it annually).

+## DHCP

+We put DHCP information in LDAP.
+See freeradius-dhcp/README.md

 ## credserv and kgetcred

 Kerberos works cleanly for interactive logins, but how do you get